WikiTeq/docker-wikiteq-mediawiki/README.md

 * ImageMagick + FFMpeg + Curl
 * Composer

-**Note**: the image does not conaint a database embed, so it won't work without external MySQL/MariaDB instance connected.
+**Note**: the image does not contain a database embed, so it won't work without external MySQL/MariaDB instance connected.

 # Quick start